Last Updated: noon on June 3, 2020

 Restricted Building Access

-After May 20, everyone who comes onto campus must now follow new guidelines and safety protocols.
+Everyone who comes onto campus must now follow new guidelines and safety protocols.
 Staff, students or faculty members will not be allowed into College buildings without express prior approval and documentation.
-Those who have already been approved for research re-engagement, COVID19 research or access for safety or mission-critical activities may continue to have access, but they will have to follow additional guidelines and protocols.
+Those approved for research re-engagement, COVID19 research or access for safety or mission-critical activities will have to follow additional guidelines and protocols.

 Those entering a building, must: